turingschool/front-end-curriculum/lessons/module-3/testing-redux.md

 npm i
 ```

-### Breaking Down a Connected Component
+### Breaking Down a Container

-A connected component refers to a component that is connected to the Redux store.
-Before we determine how/what to test for this component, it is important to understand how the component is connected and how data flows to and from the component.
+A container refers to a component that is connected to the Redux store.
+Before we determine how/what to test for this container, it is important to understand how the component is connected and how data flows to and from the component.

-With a partner, annotate the `AddToDoForm.js` component and any relevant files that interact with this component.
+With a partner, annotate the `AddToDoForm.js` component and any relevant files that interact with this container.
 Use your experiences from the Crate project to help you track down what files need to be annotated.

 <!-- The above has been added for a quick workshop in Mod 4 around Redux testing. -->